AzzappApp/react-native-nfc-manager/packages/app/README.md

 # Code structure

-The app package is a React Native applications, so it retains the same directory structure thatn every RN application.
+The app package is a React Native applications, so it retains the same directory structure that every RN application.

 - `android` contains Android native source code
 - `ios` contains the IOS native source code